alvaroyurrita/TestWebSockets/README.md

     * Server Disconnects
     * Server network drops.

+The client can be run locally using Angular's ng serve command, or it can be run on a server using the ng build command to create a dist folder that can be served by a web server.

 ## Observations.
 Recovering a connection after a network drop is handled differently in different operating systems, and device types.
 The RxJs Pipe.Retry observer is not sufficient to maintain a client connected permanently.
 A heartbeat mechanism is needed in the client to check and recover from network error.
 RxJs provides several other functions to implement timeouts for lack of responses.
 These are still too slow in certain circumstances, so a JavaScript network connect EventListener is used to detect local drops.

 ## UML
-The follwing UML diagram symbolizes the different tests made using the ButtonDriven Code.
+The following UML diagram symbolizes the different tests made using the ButtonDriven Code.
 ![Sequence Diagram](out/UML/Sequence/websocket-subscription.svg)